Providing clean, efficient and renewable energy from waste

 Water-Cooled Wear Zones

-More heat absorption in the water-cooled wear zone can reduce the total amount of surface area in the radiant portion of the boiler, providing additional plant output.
+- More heat absorption in the water-cooled wear zone provides additional plant output

 Proper, turbulent mixing of the flue gases in the boiler furnace provides a better combustion process and burn-out in the gas phase.